If you already know what a Vivid Vision is you can skip ahead to:

 There’s a saying that goes, “There are entrepreneurs that have been in business 10 years… and others that have repeated the same year 10 times.”

-So they sat down and created what is now called a Vivid Vision.
+Brian sat down and created what we now call a Vivid Vision® (which he called a Painted Picture).

-He discusses how mission statements don’t do much to motivate employees, inspire customers, or attract investors/partners, but what Cameron lays out in the book is how to create a clear and compelling Vivid Vision to:
+Cameron’s book discusses how mission statements don’t do much to motivate employees, inspire customers, or attract investors/partners.
+And he lays out how to write a Vivid Vision that’s clear, compelling, and can:

-In this article, I’ll share with you how to write your very own Vivid Vision, with examples, so you can see exactly how it’s done (and how to get support if you’d like some help with it)!
+And today, we’ll share exactly how you can write a Vivid Vision for your business, with examples for you to model, so you can see exactly how it’s done (and how to get support if you’d like some help)!

 “We strive to be the most well-known real estate company in Lafayette County.”